Huachao/vscode-restclient/README.md

 ```

 ### Request Body
-If you want to provide the request body, please add a blank line after the request headers like the POST example in usage, and all content after it will be treated as _Request Body_.
+If you want to provide a request body, simply add a blank line following the request headers, as demonstrated in the POST example in the usage section.
+Anything written after the blank line will be treated as _Request Body_ content.
+Here are some examples:
-Below are examples of _Request Body_:

 ```http
 POST https://example.com/comments HTTP/1.1